sumed-h/SpotifySongRecAudFeatures/README.md

-├── Data                                <- Both sourced externally and generated from code ├── Images                              <- Both sourced externally and generated from code ├── Notebooks                           <- Narrative documentation of analysis in Jupyter notebook ├── requirements.txt                    <- Requirements .txt file for reproducibility ├── Capstone_presentation.pdf           <- PDF version of project presentation └── README.md                           <- The top-level README for reviewers of this project
+├── Data                                <- Both sourced externally and generated from code ├── Images                              <- Both sourced externally and generated from code ├── Notebooks                           <- Narrative documentation of analysis in Jupyter notebook ├── FinalNotebook.ipynb                 <- Final Jupyter Notebook for analysis ├── Capstone_presentation.pdf           <- PDF version of project presentation └── README.md                           <- The top-level README for reviewers of this project